 As well as getting the products and services they need, members help shape the decisions their co-operative makes.

-Across the UK, co-operatives are owned by 13.5 million people – and these numbers keep on growing.
+Across the UK, co-operatives are owned by more than 15 million people – and these numbers keep on growing.

 Co-operatives are a success around the world